Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Background and Motivation

 \subsection{Ideal Quantum Circuit Simulation}

-An ideal quantum circuit simulator multiplies the matrix representations of the quantum gates in the given circuit to the initial Statevector.
-The resulting Statevector is deemed as the final state of the simulator from which the final outcome is sampled.
-We use the Bernstein–Vazirani (\texttt{BV}) algorithm~\cite{bernsteinvazirani}, shown in Figure~\ref{fig:bv-circ}, to describe the computation in a quantum circuit simulation.
-As shown in Figure~\ref{fig:bv-circ-comp}, the unitary matrix represents the gates and their interactions.
-This matrix is multiplied with a Statevector that describes the initial state.
-The outcome is sampled from the resulting Statevector.
+An ideal quantum circuit simulator computes the final state vector by multiplying the matrix representations of gates with the initial state vector.
+This final state vector serves as the basis for outcome sampling.
+The Bernstein–Vazirani (\texttt{BV}) algorithm~\cite{bernsteinvazirani}, illustrated in Figure~\ref{fig:bv-circ}, embodies this simulation process.
+Figure~\ref{fig:bv-circ-comp} shows the computation within the simulation.
+Here, the unitary matrix is multiplied by an initial state vector, and a resulting state vector is produced, from which the outcome is sampled.